google/json_serializable.dart/json_serializable/README.md

   configure the generated code.
 You can also customize individual fields by annotating them with `JsonKey` and providing custom arguments.

-- To generate a Dart field with the contents of a file containting JSON, use the `JsonLiteral` annotation.
+- To generate a Dart field with the contents of a file containing JSON, use the `JsonLiteral` annotation.

 To configure your project for the latest released version of,